Orientation in Paris

 The program begins with a pre-session in Paris which allows students to discover France’s political and cultural capital via guided museum visits, lectures and opportunities to become familiar with daily life in France.
 This is also a time get to know other program participants and the resident director who finalizes housing placements during this initial period.

 In recent years, the pre-session in Paris has included the following activities (which vary from year to year):

-· Daily instruction on some aspect of French literature or culture and an introduction to French methodology and academic expectations.
+- Daily instruction from the Resident Director on some aspect of French literature or culture and an introduction to French methodology and academic expectations.

 ROOM AND BOARD IN PARIS

 In Paris, students are housed in a Citadines residence-hotel.
 All rooms are doubles with twin beds, telephones and free wireless access, bathroom, and a fully-equipped kitchenette.
-Students receive a stipend to cover all meals and transportation passes (bus and metro) in Paris.
-There are also meeting rooms, laundry facilities and a small exercise room.
+Students receive a stipend to cover all meals, laundry and transportation passes (bus and metro) in Paris.
+The residence includes meeting rooms, laundry facilities and a small exercise room.

 Students generally appreciate the opportunity to explore Paris on their own, enjoy the diversity of the city and get to know one of the most beautiful cities in Europe and the world.
 Many subsequently return to Paris for occasional weekends during their semester or year in Aix—a return made easier by the legendary TGV or train à grande vitesse which has reduced travel time from Aix to Paris to a mere 3 hours.